 - 1/2 pound white chocolate

-Melt the chocolate in a double boiler or microwave by heating for 1 minute, stirring, then heating in 30 second increments and stirring after each until chocolate is nearly melted.
+Melt the chocolate in a double boiler or melt in microwave by heating for 1 minute, stirring, then heating in 30-second increments, and stirring after each until chocolate is nearly melted.
 Let sit for a minute and stir until smooth.
 If using a microwave, chocolate will need to be reheated partway through.

 Using two forks, dip balls one at a time into chocolate, rolling as necessary.
 Lift and allow excess chocolate to drip off before placing back on the cookie sheet.
 Repeat until are balls are coated.